 The biggest drawback to the Regions Visa Business Credit Card is that it is devoid of any rewards or cash back structure.
 If you’re in the market for a business credit card because you’re hoping to earn on your business spending, you’ll have to look elsewhere.

 Top Alternative to Regions Visa Business Credit Card: Blue Business Plus From Amex

 Regions’ six-month introductory period is pretty short and doesn’t give much of a safety net to pay off purchases.
 Nor does it include balance transfers, which could be handy if you have other debts with high interest rates.
-In that case, you could turn to the Blue Business Plus Card from American Express, with its 15-month 0% intro APR on both purchases and balance transfers.
+In that case, you could turn to the Blue Business Plus Card from American Express, with its 12-month 0% intro APR on purchases.
 This card also doesn’t charge an annual fee.

 In addition to those perks, the Blue Business Plus Card earns rewards, too.
 You earn 2x points per dollar on the first $50,000 you spend on the card.
 After passing that threshold, you’ll earn 1x points per dollar.

 Regions Visa Business Enhanced Credit Card